robinmitra/dotfiles/README.md

-# Dot Files
+# Robin's Dot Files

-I keep a backup of all of my development machine's dot files in this repository.
+I maintain my development machine's dot files in this repository.
 Feel free to copy/fork if you like anything :)